Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 ### Python's Multi-paradigmatic Toolbox For the Win

-Let's start this gedanken with a refresher of the `create_report()` project.
+Let's start this [gedankenexperiment](https://en.wikipedia.org/wiki/Thought_experiment) with a refresher of the `create_report()` project.
 We had our "boss" come to us and ask for a program that takes the path for a text file and tells you the number of sentences, words, and characters in that file.
 Below is the code we came up with for this project.

 ```python
 def update_counts(line, counts_dict):